 4. Prioritize data hygiene

-While your work to improve data quality should create a CRM full of high-quality data, it’s still important to prioritize data hygiene.
+While your work to improve data quality should create a CRM full of high-quality data, it’s still important to prioritize data hygiene on an ongoing basis.

 Schedule and perform regular audits to ensure that your data is clean and up to your quality standards.
 Ensure you’ve set data quality standards in your management processes so that you know what does and doesn’t meet the mark.
 Consider setting benchmarks for: